 42.3543, -73.3292 (Brothers Trail and Old Baldhead Road trailhead parking)

-The Charcoal Trail, is a 1.6-mile loop named for the flat, rounded charcoal pits along the way.
-The trail provides views of Monument Mountain and West Stockbridge.
-The westernmost part of the loop offers easy grades and a wide tread.
+The Charcoal Trail, which begins here, is a 1.6-mile loop named for the flat, rounded charcoal pits along the way.
+The trail provides views of Monument Mountain, Richmond, and West Stockbridge.
+The Ridge Trail continues onto private property; please respect posted signs.

 The Brothers Trail connects the Charcoal Trail to Old Baldhead Road, on the other side of Lenox-Richmond Mountain Road.
 Old Baldhead leads to Monks Pond, which once served as the Shadowbrook reservoir and owes its current name to the Jesuit successors of Shadowbrook’s original owner.

 The 3.2-mile long Burbank Trail begins directly across the road from Olivia’s Overlook, which is named for Olivia Stokes Hatch.
 She, with her husband John D. Hatch Jr. and her brothers Anson Phelps Stokes Jr. and Isaac N. P. Stokes—for whom the Brothers Trail is named—gave the land for this protected area.
 The brothers and sister are children of Shadowbrook’s original owner, Anson Phelps Stokes.

 Hikers can explore terrain that was once home to farmers and later became part of the estate of a Gilded Age financier, Anson Phelps Stokes and his wife Helen Louisa Phelps Stokes, whose home, Shadowbrook, was the third largest private house in the United States when it was built in 1893.
 Later, the house was bought by a Jesuit order.
 When it burned down in 1956, the Jesuits rebuilt in a new location on the property that is now the Kripalu Center for Yoga & Health.
 Monks Pond is so named because it once supplied water to the Jesuit monastery.